knoveleng/mod/README.md

 # Mixture of Distribution (MoD)

 This repository contains the codebase for the paper [MoD: A Distribution-Based Approach for Merging Large Language Models](https://arxiv.org/abs/2411.00406).
-The paper has been accepted in Neurips 2024's LLM Merging Competition.
+:star: **The paper has been accepted in Neurips 2024's LLM Merging Competition.**

 ![MoD Pipeline](assets/pipeline.png)